The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Selection of Clumpy Galaxies

 \subsection{Identification of Clumps}

-Clumps are identified for all galaxies in the mass-selected, star-forming sample (Section \ref{sec:mass_selected_sfgs}) using the technique developed by \citet{Sattari23}.
-Briefly, it involves taking the Fourier Transform of the rest-frame NUV image of a galaxy, filtering out the low-frequency signal that corresponds to the host galaxy light, and performing source detection on the leftover high-frequency signal, which consists of clumps and noise (see Sec.
-3 in \citealt{Sattari23} for details).
-To distinguish these, we apply stringent source detection criteria.

-Objects are identified as clumps in JWST/NIRCam images if they span at least five contiguous pixels, each of which must be at least two standard deviations brighter than the background-subtracted image, and if the total S/N of the object is at least 3.
-These criteria are the same as those used by \citet{Shibuya16}, who used HST data, and similar to those used by \citet{Claeyssens25}, who used JWST data.
-We use {\tt photutils} to detect clumps.
-For a given galaxy, clumps must lie at least 0.\arcsec1 from the center and within the segmentation map created by the JADES team.
+Clumps are identified for all galaxies in the mass-selected, star-forming sample {as follows.
+For each galaxy in the sample, a 6\arcsec~by 6\arcsec~postage stamp is created in the bandpass corresponding to the rest-NUV.
+This image is then smoothed with a boxcar filter of width equal to 10 pixels.
+Our choice of filter width is justified with injection-recovery tests (section \ref{sec:completeness}).
+The smoothed image is subtracted from the original image to create a contrast image.
+Objects are then detected in the contrast image.
+This is done with the {\tt photutils} library.
+The $3\sigma$ clipped standard deviation of the background is measured and source detection is performed.
+Deblending is done with {\tt photutils} to separate overlapping clumps, with a minimum contrast of 0.001 and 32 thresholds.
+Objects are selected to be candidate clumps} if they span at least five contiguous pixels, each of which must be at least two standard deviations brighter than the background-subtracted image, and if the total S/N of the object is at least 3. {The minimum physical area of a candidate clump is 0.33 kpc$^2$ at $z=2$ and 0.06 kpc$^2$ at $z=12$.} {To be selected as clumps, candidates} must lie at least 0.\arcsec1 from the center and within the segmentation map created by the JADES team.
 This corresponds to a distance of 0.86 kpc at $z=2$ and 0.37 kpc at $z=12$.
-The former criterion is used to avoid confusion with a bulge or active galactic nucleus and the latter ensures that all detected clumps lie within a single galaxy and not within its neighbors projected on the sky.
+The former criterion is used to avoid confusion with a bulge or active galactic nucleus and the latter ensures that all detected clumps lie within a single galaxy and not within its neighbors projected on the sky. {Examples of the detection technique and identified clumps are shown in Figure \ref{fig:example_clumpy_galaxies}.
+The technique and selection criteria above broadly follow many pre-JWST studies \citep{Murata14, Guo15, Shibuya16, Soto17, Martin23, Sattari23}.}